Frodo45127/rpfm/docs_src/chapter_6.md

 mdbook build --open
 ```

-These last instructions should work in any OS where you can install Rust.
+These last instructions should work in any OS where you can install Rust on.